 Dan Musil, Earthworker Cooperative

-Julie Lyford, former mayor, local councillor and RN
+Julie Lyford OAM, former Mayor, local councillor and Registered Nurse

 Ron Ipsen, Yallourn Power Station